Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Transformations of Exponential Functions

-Consider the base exponential function $$f(x)= 3 \cdot 2^x$$.
-A transformed function is defined by
+Consider the exponential function $$f(x) = 3 \cdot 2^x$$.
+This function is transformed to produce $$

 Analysis of a Cotangent Function